SFNS Young Investigator Awards

 The Henry Newman award is presented each year to the author of the best paper dealing with clinical neurology.

-Lauren Hammer, MD, PhD - UCSF Neurology Fellow
+Yu Chen, MD, PhD - UCSF Neurology Postdoctoral Researcher

 Rosegay Award